 A discretionary bonus is a form of additional compensation that the employer independently decides to give to an employee without the employee expecting it.
-The employer might have a specific reason or no reason for awarding a discretionary bonus to an employee.
-The discretionary bonus is not attached to the employee's achievement of specific expectations or goals.
+The discretionary bonus is not attached to the employee’s achievement of specific expectations or goals.
 Nor is there a specific dollar amount or deadline indicated before the employer awards the bonus to the employee.

 The employee should not expect a promise of payment when receiving a discretionary bonus; it should be somewhat arbitrary or unplanned.
 There should be no connection between the bonus and a prior promise, contract or agreement with the employee.